KiboPartners/AddressValidatorStarterKit/README.md

 Then go to your tenant, click "Settings" and then "Applications".
 Click the application you just installed, and then toggle the "Enable Application" switch.

 Then, go to "Settings", then "General Settings", then to the "Storefront" tab, and enable Address Valdation, and optionally to allow invalid addresses.

-## Development

-First, go to `src/main.ts` and modify from there.
-You can customize the address validation logic or integrate with external services as needed.